 Finding Round 10 Boxing Club was pretty easy.
 I love anywhere that has properly inputted themselves into Google Maps and these guys checked that box.
 The class started promptly at 7pm and they’re pretty rigid about timeliness – a rarity for Dubai.

 My friend and I managed to squeeze into class a few minutes late, joining the class for a jog… outdoors.
 My initial reaction was to balk and make some excuse about asthma to avoid the ridiculous humidity outside, however I was at a boxing gym for a reason, so I promised myself to go with it.
+When practicing a new sport, you will want to just go with it and enjoy yourself, go for it slowly and get better with practice whilst studying the sport.
+You can study the sport by checking out this boxing guide which will offer you good quality advice and guidance to pursue your boxing goals.

 All it took was two rounds around the gym to work up an insane sweat.
 Then we headed upstairs for the remainder of the class.
 I was pretty excited to start punching a heavy bag and quickly slipped on my gloves to get prepped.